 Supercharge your meetings

-Our new guide, How to run a virtual board meeting steps you through processes to improve your meetings and some decisions, preparation, and follow-up actions you can improve via Loomio.
+Our new guide, How to run a board meeting & make decisions online steps you through processes to improve your meetings and some decisions, preparation, and follow-up actions you can improve via Loomio.

 Create a place for your board

 Just trying to learn how to write a useful introduction/ Group Description for your group?
 Read on.
-Otherwise, we recommend our How to run a virtual board meeting guide which includes all the steps for starting your group.
+Otherwise, we again recommend our How to run a board meeting… guide which includes all the steps for starting your group.

 A Loomio group is a secure online place for your board.
 A Loomio group helps you increase communication and continue work between meetings, connecting your members wherever they are and at a time that suits them.